nicreichelt/100-days-of-code/log.md

 I also started the Settings Section.
 The 'meal type' list section has been added.
 When you click on the input field it expands (may change this to just be a button though) and there is a button at the bottom of the list to minimize it again.

-You can added and delete items from the list as well.
+You can add and delete items from the list as well.

 * I completed the Regex module in the [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)